 Ion, a young woman with a penchant for building machines, discovers the non-functioning Rodea and reactivates him, rebuilding his arm in the process.
 Remembering nothing but his name and a vague order to protect Garuda, Rodea follows Ion home.
 After a tense meeting with Ion's grandfather—who, like many of Garuda's residents, fears machines and suspects them of being Naga agents—Rodea and Ion learn that it is, once again, the day that Garuda aligns with the Chronos Towers.
 Thanks to Princess Cecilia's sacrifice one thousand years ago, the invasion failed and the Naga were believed to have gone extinct; Cecilia has since come to celebrated as a hero of Garuda.
 Suddenly the towers activate, beaming a message from the assumed dead Emperor Geardo declaring war once again on Garuda.
 Portals around the towers open up, sending streams of mechanical soldiers to invade the floating kingdom.

 Ultimately, Rodea and Ion are able to destroy the four Chronos Towers.
 But their victory is short-lived, for the duo is caught by surprise by Valghis, Rodea's most powerful sibling.
 Valghis, having come into possession of Cecilia's half of the Key of Time, steals Rodea's half and fixes the Key.
 He then unleashes its full potential, jamming the key into Rodea and "unlocking" a rift in time to the Naga Empire 1,000 years in the past.
-Though the empire had fallen on hard times in the millennium since the failed invasion, the forcing invading Garuda would be led by Emperor Geardo and his mighty army that was unable to invade the first time.
+The new invasion would not be led by the current Naga Empire, greatly weakened from the failed invasion, but by Emperor Geardo and his mighty army of a millennium prior.
 Undeterred, Rodea enters the void to bring the fight to the Naga Empire head-on.

 On the other side of the rift, Rodea is transported to the moment after Cecilia teleported him away, but is once again unable to save her as Cecilia throws herself off the island to protect her half of the Key of Time.
 Emperor Geardo appears and, seemingly unmoved by his daughter's death, insults Rodea for his "failure" to follow orders, challenging him to a final showdown if he can survive.
 With Ion in tow, Rodea makes a final assault on Geardo's fortress.